bioperl/bioperl.github.io/howtos/SeqIO.md

 The basics
 ----------

-This section assumes you've never seen BioPerl before, perhaps you're a biologist trying to get some information about some sequences or you're some kind of IT expert interested in learning something about this hot topic, "bioinformatics".
+This section assumes you've never seen BioPerl before, perhaps you're a biologist trying to get some information about some sequences or you're some kind of IT expert interested in learning something about this hot topic, *bioinformatics*.
 Your first script may want to get some information from a file containing one or more sequences.

 A piece of advice: always use the module!
 Here's what the first lines of your script might look like: